Carole R. Fontaine

-Carol Rader Fontaine (born 1950) is an American biblical scholar.
+Carol Rader Fontaine (April 11, 1950 - May 29, 2026) was an American biblical scholar, world-renowned wisdom scholar, professor, artist, writer, and activist.
 Before retirement, she was the John Taylor professor of biblical theology and history at the Andover Newton Theological School and feminist author of six books and over 100 articles, in addition to serving on several editorial boards (including the Journal of Biblical Literature, the Catholic Biblical Quarterly, and the World Book Encyclopedia).
 She has written extensively on feminist theological topics, including disability.

-Fontaine works on women's rights through NGOs designed to study the impact of religion on women's lives, particularly in a Muslim context.
+Fontaine worked on women's rights through NGOs designed to study the impact of religion on women's lives, particularly in a Muslim context.

 A collection of her poetry, Only When Women Sing: Poems on Human Rights was published in 2009.

 Early life

-Fontaine was born on April 11, 1950, Fontaine was raised by her mother, Olive Jean Rader, and her father, Howard Foster.
+Fontaine was born in Lima, OH on April 11, 1950, daughter of Olive Jean (née Lee) Rader and Howard Foster Rader, and was raised in Miami, FL in the area that came to be known as Miami’s “Little Haiti.”
+She grew up in a segregated South among poor whites, Black families, Cuban refugees, and trafficked Haitian girls, an experience that continued to inform her life and academic work.

-She went to Florida State University.
+She met her future husband, Craig William Fontaine, PhD, during her undergraduate years at Florida State University.

 Academic pursuits

-Fontaine graduated from Florida State University with a Bachelor of Arts in 1972 and then went to bYale Divinity School, graduating with a Master of Arts in Religion in 1976, and then to Duke University where she became a Doctor of Philosophy in 1979.
+Fontaine graduated from Florida State University with a Bachelor of Arts in 1972, going on to study at Yale Divinity School, graduating with a Master of Arts in Religion in 1976, and then to Duke University where she received her PhD in 1979.
+Her doctoral thesis was adapted into the book Traditional Sayings in the Old Testament (1982), an influential text for future students.

 While at Yale Divinity, Carole R. Fontaine was recognized as a scholar.
 Through 1976 to 1979, Fontaine was named a Gurney Harris Kearns fellow at Duke University.
 While at Duke she received a Zion Foundation grant.

 Her first job as an educator was at University of North Carolina at Greensboro in 1979.
 Shortly after, she became a lecturer at Duke Divinity School.
 In 1982, Fontaine was offered an adjunct professor position at Boston College in Massachusetts.
 Fontaine accepted a graduate professor position from Andover Newton Theological School in 1979.